makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/_index.md

 title: "Materials"
 draft: false
 weight: 30
-description: "An overview of MPFB material models"
+description: "Overview of MPFB materials for Blender: procedural skin, eye and clothing shaders, node groups and the enhanced skin model used by MPFB characters."
 alwaysopen: false
 ---